How Bankruptcy Works and What to Expect

 • You gain protection from debt collectors and creditors for the duration of the bankruptcy proceedings, in the form of a ‘stay.’
 (Chapter 13, in particular, allows you to keep your assets during the stay.)

-• The payment plan for Chapter 13 can accommodate legal fees.
+• The payment plan for Chapter 13 may be able to include legal fees.

-• With a Chapter 13 filing, you can renegotiate the payment plan through the duration of the program.
+• With a Chapter 13 filing, you have the flexibility to adjust your court-approved payment plan during the case, instead of being locked into the original terms.

 Cons